-4 The Organisation of our Work
+4. The Organisation of our Work

-We are the body responsible for the education, welfare and well-being of everyone at Gaer Primary School.
+We are the body responsible for the education, welfare and well-being of everyone at The Dell Primary School.
 This is achieved via the professional services of the headteacher and the staff, with whom we have regular, formal and informal discussions.
 We receive, for example, regular reports relating to the standards pupils are achieving, the quality of teaching and the health and safety aspects of school life.

-Our meetings begin with a presentation by members of staff or pupils on curriculum updates and various other initiatives undertaken at the school.
-Each governor is associated with a curriculum area.
-We are involved in the continued development of the curriculum.
-Governors are committed to whole school self-evaluation.
-We conduct learning walks and work scrutiny with the Senior Leadership Team.
-We also have a Standards Team where we meet with the children to discuss and celebrate their learning.
-We also support the school on informal and formal occasions in its calendar of events.
+Our meetings often begin with a presentation by members of staff or pupils on curriculum updates and various other initiatives undertaken at the school.
+Each governor is associated with a curriculum area, and we are involved in the continued development of the curriculum.
+Governors are committed to whole school self-evaluation; we conduct learning walks and work scrutiny with the Senior Leadership Team and we also meet the pupils to discuss and celebrate their learning.
+We support the school on informal and formal occasions in its calendar of events.

-The full Governing Body meets twice a term and, as necessary, the following committees hold their meetings: -
+The full Governing Body meets twice a term and, as necessary, the following committees hold their meetings:

-- ✓ Finance and Premises Panel
+- Finance and Premises Panel

-- ✓ Personnel and Staffing Panel
+- Personnel and Staffing Panel

-- ✓ Pay Review Panel (& Appeals Panel)
+- Pay Review Panel (& Appeals Panel)

-- ✓ Staff Appointments Panel
+- Staff Appointments Panel

-- ✓ Performance Management Review Panel (& Appeals Panel)
+- Performance Management Review Panel (& Appeals Panel)

-- ✓ Staffing Requests Panel
+- Staffing Requests Panel

-- ✓ Staff Grievance (& Appeals Panel)
+- Staff Grievance (& Appeals Panel)

-- ✓ Staff Discipline and Dismissal Panel (& Appeals Panel)
+- Staff Discipline and Dismissal Panel (& Appeals Panel)

-- ✓ Complaints Panel (& Appeals Panel)
+- Complaints Panel (& Appeals Panel)

-- ✓ Pupil Discipline and Exclusion Panel (& Appeals Panel)
+- Pupil Discipline and Exclusion Panel (& Appeals Panel)

-- ✓ Policy Panel
+- Policy Panel

-- ✓ Health and Safety Panel
+- Health and Safety Panel

 The committees discuss the detail of matters pertinent to their purpose, and report back to the full Governing Body at the next available full meeting for ratification of proposals or recommendations.
 To assist us in our work we have the opportunity to participate in a specialised programme of governor training, organised by the Education Achievement Service (EAS).
 The support and advice we regularly receive is greatly appreciated.
 Many aspects of the school are discussed, including national and local issues.
 During full Governing Body meetings, the Headteacher Report details various activities and information about the school.
-The Headteacher also produces reports on matters of concern thought to be relevant.
-In addition, the Local Authority produces background papers and reports which receive the necessary attention.
+The Headteacher also produces reports on matters of concern deemed to be relevant.
+In addition, the Local Authority produces background papers and reports which receive the attention required of them.
 We can report that no governors claimed for travelling or subsistence expenses during the last year.

-5 Review of Policies
+5. Review of Policies